Get two new free healthy recipes each week. Sign Up

 Option one: Freeze the yogurt mixture in an ice cube tray, then blend in a Vitamix or Blendtec until smooth and creamy.

 Option two: Freeze the mixture in a shallow container.
-Around every 30 minutes (for up to 3 hours), stir the slush.
-Yes, this takes a while, and it will also never yield as creamy of a result, but it’s still delicious.
+Around every thirty minutes (for up to three hours), stir the slush.
+Yes, this process takes a while, and it will also never yield as creamy of a result, but it is still delicious.

-Option three: Forgo the ice cream and pour the liquid mixture into popsicle molds (or paper cups) instead.
-You’ll probably want to double the sweetener for popsicles.
+Option three: Forgo the ice cream texture entirely.
+Instead, pour the liquid yogurt mixture into popsicle molds or paper cups.
+You will probably want to double the sweetener for popsicles, because the sweetness is less pronounced once frozen solid.

 Healthy Vanilla Froyo Recipe